 - The greater the number of members in a stakeholder group, the greater its potential effectiveness.

-- Coverage is a measure of the geographic location of interest group members.
+- Coverage is a measure of the geographic location of interest group members relative to the scale of the issue.
+For example, if the issue is national in scale, then having most stakeholders in one or two states means that coverage is minimal.
 Particularly for issues addressed in legislative arenas, the effectiveness of nonmarket action depends on the geographic location of interest group members.
 "Nonmarket strategies based on the constituency connection between voters and their representatives are more effective the greater the number of political jurisdictions covered by the group.
 Although small businesses do not have the resources of large businesses, they are politically effective because they are numerous and located in every political jurisdiction" (Baron, 2010, p.
 157).

-- And finally, effective nonmarket action requires resources to fund research, lobbying, legal services, grassroots campaigns and the group's administrative staff.
-The greater a group's stake in an issue (the more it stands to win or lose), the greater are the resources that potentially can be contributed to a nonmarket strategy.
+- And finally, effective nonmarket action requires resources to fund and execute research, lobbying, legal services, grassroots campaigns and the group's administrative staff.
+Resources can be financial, or power-/knowledge-/skill-based.
+A poorly funded organization that has powerful, highly skilled, and/or politically connected members still has a significant resource base despite not having finanical resources.
+The greater a group's stake in an issue (the more it stands to win or lose), the greater are the resources that potentially would be contributed to a nonmarket strategy.

 A stakeholder's effectiveness--ability to impact the outcome of an issue--depends on the number of members, their geographic location and resources available to support nonmarket activities.